LaunchCodeEducation/web-fundamentals/schedule/class8-prep/README.md

 In the next lesson, we'll learn how to write code that allows our data to be stored in a database *without* using queries.
 We'll still need SQL to read data, though.

+*Note*: While we've suggested that you code along with the course videos already, we want to emphasize this point for the database lessons.
+Coding along with the examples in the videos will be essential to being able to properly tackle the next assignment.
+If you don't code along, you will be at an extreme disadvantage.

 Task | Resource Type | Link | Instructions
 |----|---------------|------|-------------|
 Do | Exercises | [SQL Bolt][sql-bolt] | Complete exercises 1-5 (Lesson 5 is called "SQL Review: Simple SELECT Queries") at SQL Bolt.
 This will give you some basic practice with common queries.
 You'll learn a bit about SQL in an isolated setting, and then see how it can work in the context of a web application in the Udacity portion of the prep work.